 Where I love to go on certain tours over and over again.
 This was a one-timer, as I found it quite intense.
 Especially because of the humidity and the fact that you have no idea where you are and where you walk.
 The Lanquin K’an Ba caves can best be visited together with Semuc Champey.
 Many tours offer a combined visit.

 Tip: Make sure to put on solid and comfortable shoes.
 As you walk over rocks and are not able to see them, you can easily get hurt.
 The rocks are really slippery and sharp.
 I always travel with good water shoes and they come in handy in places like this.

 What to do in Lanquin town?

 Lanquin doesn’t have many things to do.
 Lanquin really is your starting-point to explore the caves and surrounding area.
-But, it is so nice to just walk around the village and observe daily life.
+But, it is nice to walk around the village and observe daily life.
 There is a lot going around the plaza, market and little streets.

 Do you have more time?
-One of the best things to do in Lanquin area, is to go on a beautiful walk.
+One of the best things to do in Lanquin area, is to go for a beautiful walk.
 Because there are few clear hiking trails, it is recommended to head out with a good guide and walk to one of the viewpoints.
 Most hotels like Zephyr Lodge Lanquin and El Retiro lodge offer these type of guides.